radio-astro-tools/spectral-cube/docs/moments.rst

     >>> argmin_map = cube.argmin(axis=0)  # doctest: +SKIP

-These maps are useful for identifying where signal is located within the spectral cube, however, it is more useful to return the WCS values of those pixels for comparisons with other data sets or for modeling.
+These maps are useful for identifying where signal is located within the spectral cube, however, it is more useful to return the WCS values of those pixels for comparison with other data sets or for modeling.
 The `~spectral_cube.SpectralCube.argmax_world` and `~spectral_cube.SpectralCube.argmin_world` should be used in this case: